-The school works positively with external agencies.
-It seeks appropriate support from them to ensure that the needs of all students are met by utilising the range of external support available.
-Students needing support from external agencies are identified through the Wellbeing Team and ALNCo.
+- The school works positively with external agencies.
+It seeks appropriate support from them to ensure that the needs of all students are met by utilising the range of external support available. - Students needing support from external agencies are identified through the Behaviour support manager, ALNCO and Wellbeing team.
 However, if necessary a student may move immediately to that stage to access support.